Sleepypiggi/Exam_Notes/docs/3_PREDICTIVE_ANALYTICS/1_ASA_PA/0_OVERVIEW.md

 Another aspect to consider the **reasonableness** of each individual variable:

-* Are they any outliers?
+* Are they any **outliers**?
 Compare the mean relative to the minimum or maximum values
-* Are there any missing values?
+* Are there any **missing values**?
 Observe the count of missing values
+* Are there any **impossible values**?
+Consider the business context

+On impossible values, it is important to consider if there are any unlikely (but still possible) scenarios where the values **could be correct**; exceptional business cases.

 After identifying the problems, the following actions can be taken:

-* **Affects few observations**: Remove the affected observations
+* **Remove the affected observations** (Error across few observations - data can still be reasonably used)
-* **Affects many observations**: Remove the entire variable
+* **Remove the entire variable** (Error across many observations - data cannot be reasonably used)
+* **Impute the observation** (Error is systematic - allows for good approximation)

+Alternatively, if the measurement of the variable is out of the business' control or its contextual significance to the data is small, then the problem can simply be **ignored**; place **focus on more important aspects**.

+!!!
+Warning

+    Note that any dropping of observations or variables will result in a loss of data.

 ### **Data Exploration**